grucloud/grucloud/docusaurus/docs/azure/resources/Compute/VirtualMachine.md

                           description: 'The URL referencing a secret in a Key Vault.'
                         },
                         sourceVault: {
+                          description: 'The relative URL of the Key Vault containing the secret.',
                           properties: {
                             id: {
                               type: 'string',
                               description: 'Resource Id'
                             }
                           },
-                          'x-ms-azure-resource': true,
+                          'x-ms-azure-resource': true
-                          description: 'The relative URL of the Key Vault containing the secret.'
                         }
                       },
                       required: [ 'secretUrl', 'sourceVault' ]